 Winner of the World Cup for Ireland with Paul McGinley in 1997, he made the first of six Ryder Cup appearances two years later and captained the side in America in 2021.

-His career also includes four PGA Tour wins in America and last season he added four PGA Tour Champions titles, among them the US Senior Open at his first attempt, as well as finishing runner-up at both The Tradition and then the Senior Open a stroke behind Darren Clarke.
-Harrington was runner-up in that event again last August, losing a play-off to Alex Cejka at Royal Porthcawl.
+His career includes three other PGA Tour wins in America and eight PGA Tour Champions titles, among them the US Senior Open at his first attempt.
+He also finished runner-up at both The Tradition and then the Senior Open at Gleneagles, a stroke behind Darren Clarke.
+Harrington was second in that event again in 2023, losing a play-off to Alex Cejka at Royal Porthcawl.